-On December 20th, the same day the new ship arrived in Dublin for the first time, it was revealed by the French media that unlike previous Irish Ferries vessels sailing to France, W.B.
+On December 20th, the same day the new ship arrived in Dublin for the first time, it was revealed by the French media that unlike previous Irish Ferries vessels sailing to France W.B.
 YEATS would not call at Roscoff.
 This effectively meant that the route between Rosslare and Roscoff which had operated since 1995 would close.
 Irish Ferries director in France, Ole Bockman, was quoted as saying this was because it would be considered dangerous to berth a vessel of her size at the port.
 Jean-Paul Chapalain, president of the port management company at Roscoff also stated that the company had received its contractual 6 months notice terminating the Irish Ferries port agreement in Roscoff, and that despite having a recent face to face meeting with the port management Irish Ferries had not raised any issues with the port with regard to the size of the new vessel.
 It was also reported that the vessel which previously sailed to Roscoff, OSCAR WILDE, was for sale.
 Earlier in the same week Irish Ferries announced that it was unlikely that they would offer any sailings between Rosslare and France in 2019, with Dublin to Cherbourg being their only ferry to France.

 W.B.
 YEATS made her first commercial crossing on Tuesday 22nd January having been quietly slotted into EPSILON‘s place on the schedule.
 EPSILON had been covering for ULYSSES which was in dry dock The latter vessels drydocking had been postponed a number of times in January in anticipation of W.B.
 YEATS entering service to cover, but in the

 On January 29th, the online Irish agricultural portal Agriland reported that a new ferry was close to being certified for live exports to France.
 This was later verified by NIFS as being W.B.